Margot Honecker: Minister of National Education

 In 1963, Honecker became Minister of National Education (Volksbildungsministerin), after a period occupying the office as Acting Minister.
 On 25 February 1965, she introduced the law that made "the uniform socialist education system" standard in all schools, colleges and universities throughout East Germany.

 For her work as Minister of National Education, Honecker was awarded the Order of Karl Marx, the nation's highest award, in 1977.

 In 1978, Honecker introduced, against the opposition of the churches and many parents, military lessons (Wehrkunde) for 9th and 10th grade high school students (this included training on weapons such as aerial guns and the KK-MPi).
 Her tenure lasted until early November 1989.

 Though the accusations were never proven, Honecker was allegedly responsible for the regime's kidnapping and forced adoption of children of jailed dissidents and those who tried to flee the GDR, and she is considered to have "left a cruel legacy of separated families."
 She dismissed the allegations that she had directed a program of forced adoptions, saying "It didn’t exist".
-Honecker also established prison-like institutions for children, including a camp at Torgau known as "Margot's concentration camp."
+Honecker also established youth disciplinary institutions for juveniles throughout the country which housed approximately 4,000 "difficult youths" between the ages of 14 and 18 from 1964 to 1989.
+The most notorious of these facilities was the disciplinary home located at Torgau.
+Those held at the Torgau facility experienced prison-like conditions, endured military-style drills, conducted laborious activities, and there were reported abuses by staff.
+The criteria for which troubled youth were forcibly sent to Torgau has also been the subject of scholarship and controversy.
+In contrast, the Federal Republic of Germany imprisoned a significantly higher number of juvenile offenders than East Germany, with 17,982 youths sentenced to detention facilities in the year 1980 alone.

 In 1990, charges were made against Honecker as Minister of Education.
 These included accusations that she had arranged politically motivated arrests, separated children against their will from their parents, and ordered compulsory adoptions of children from persons deemed unreliable by the state.